leifbr/f5certlabs/docs/class2/module03/module03.rst

 You will use iApps templates, iRules and an analytics profile to build new virtual servers that will be used to test Application Visibility and Reporting (aka Analytics).
-In interest of time and to avoid typing errors the iRules and Data Groups have been predefined, mostly.
+In interest of time and to avoid typing errors the iRules and Data Groups have been predefined.

 301a Objectives covered:
    - 1.06 - 1.07